MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 #### Microsoft Edge Stable channel isn't supported for WebView2

-WebView2 apps aren't permitted to use the stable channel of Microsoft Edge as the backing web platform.
+WebView2 apps aren't permitted to use the Stable channel of Microsoft Edge as the backing web platform.
 This restriction prevents a production release of a WebView2 app from taking a dependency on the browser.
-A WebView2 app cannot take a dependency on the browser during production, because:
+A WebView2 app cannot take a dependency on the browser during production, for the following reasons.

 *   Microsoft Edge \(Chromium\) is not guaranteed to be present on all user devices.
 Many devices in enterprises and in education are disconnected from Windows Update or are not managed by Microsoft directly.
 Such devices might not have Microsoft Edge installed.
 Requiring the production version of WebView2 apps to use the WebView2 Runtime rather than Microsoft Edge avoids making Microsoft Edge a prerequisite for running a WebView2 app.